Offers Work About EN · IT 1 slot June Book a call

 AI tools like Lovable, v0, Bolt and Cursor ship working prototypes in days.
 They are excellent for validation.
 They are not production-grade SaaS.
 Here's what is actually missing, and what it takes to close the gap.

 A working user flow, decent visual design, basic auth, a hosted preview, and enough functionality to get a demo in front of users.
-For idea validation this is genuinely revolutionary, weeks of work compressed into hours.
+For idea validation this is genuinely useful, weeks of work compressed into hours.

 What they do not give you: a tested codebase, a CI/CD pipeline, error monitoring, security review, secrets management, observability, a backup strategy, deploy on your own accounts, or any guarantee that the architecture will survive the first paying customer.

-Where the cracks usually appear
+Where do the cracks usually appear?

 Auth tokens leaking through the client bundle.
 Database access exposed without proper API gating.
 Hardcoded keys in source.
 No tests, so any change risks regressing the demo flow.
 No error monitoring, so you find out about bugs when a customer emails you.
 Deploy is on the AI tool's hosting, which means vendor lock-in and no real control.